 Born in 1950 , educated Stowe and the University of Texas at Austin .
 Career in the City , at Lloyd’s , where he was the CEO of a managing agent of several Lloyd’s syndicates .
 After the sale of the business he has been a consultant and non executive director for several Lloyd’s and London Market insurance businesses.
 A trustee of several charities.
 Married with three children.

-Richard is Deputy Leader of the Labour Members of the European Parliament, part of the centre-left Socialists & Democrats group.
-He was first elected as an MEP in 1996, and represented Yorkshire & Humber since 1999, with an interruption from 2009 to 2014 when he was advisor to the President of the European Council, Herman Van Rompuy.
-He is also Vice-President of the UK European Movement and Chair in the European Parliament of the Labour Movement for Europe.
-Richard has authored or co-authored a number of books on the European Union, including:
+Richard was Leader of the Labour members of the European Parliament, part of the centre left Socialists and Democrats group.
+He was first elected as an MEP in 1996 and represented Yorkshire and Humber with an interruption from 2009 to 2014 when he was advisor to the President of the European Council, Herman van Rompuy.
+He was also Vice-President of the UK European Movement and Chair in the European Parliament of the Labour Movement for Europe.
+Richard has authored or co-authored a number of books including:

 Tamara is Jean Monnet ad personam Professor of European Union Law at the University of Sheffield, UK.
 She researches, teaches, and writes in European Union social and constitutional law, in particular its application in health fields; on equality law; on interfaces between biosciences and (European) law; on social rights; on legal research methodologies “beyond the state”; on legal pedagogy; and on global health law.
-She is author of several books, edited collections and journal articles, including European Union Health Law: Themes and Implications (CUP 2015).
+She is currently working on post-Brexit health governance and its (lack of) legitimacy.

 Former Professor of Politics and Pro-Director of the School of Oriental and African Studies (London) and Vice-Chancellor of the University of Buckingham, Robert H. Taylor received his doctorate from Cornell University.
 He has taught and written widely on the politics of South East Asia, with particular attention to Myanmar, a. k. a.
 Burma.
 In more recent years he has been a consultant on South East Asian affairs, Lay Immigration Judge, visiting Professor at City University of Hong Kong, and a frequent Visiting Senior Fellow of the ISEAS-Yusof Ishak Institute (Singapore).